Memory portability

 Section titled “3.1 Export”await brain.export_bank( bank_id="user-123", path="./user-123-backup.ama.jsonl", include_embeddings=False, # Embeddings are provider/model-specific include_entities=True,)3.2 Import

-Section titled “3.2 Import”await brain.import_bank( bank_id="user-123", # Target bank (may differ from source) path="./user-123-backup.ama.jsonl", on_conflict="skip", # "skip" | "overwrite" | "error" re_embed=True, # Re-generate embeddings for new provider re_extract_entities=False, # Use exported entities if available)3.3 Bank configuration export
+Section titled “3.2 Import”await brain.import_bank( bank_id="user-123", # Target bank (may differ from source) path="./user-123-backup.ama.jsonl", on_conflict="skip", # "skip" | "overwrite" | "error")Note: Embeddings are always re-generated on import via the target provider’s LLM.
+Entity re-extraction depends on the target pipeline configuration.

-Section titled “3.3 Bank configuration export”Separate from memory data, bank settings can be exported:
+Section titled “3.3 Bank configuration export”Status:

 Section titled “4.
 Migration workflow”4.1 Provider switch (e.g., Mem0 → Mystique)